Painting of John Locke in a two thirds looking away pose.

 Eternal Wisdom Shop

-In times when political leaders push the boundaries of law, norms, or constitutional limits, many people wonder what philosophers of the past might say about restoring legitimate, responsible governance.
-Among the great political thinkers, John Locke stands out as the clearest voice on this issue.
+In times when political leaders push the boundaries of law, norms, or constitutional limits, John Locke stands out as a guiding voice on restoring responsible governance.
 His ideas on authority, trust, accountability, and the limits of power helped shape the democratic systems we live under today—especially the United States Constitution.

-Locke’s most influential work, Two Treatises of Government (1689), offers a detailed framework for how citizens should respond when leaders break the rules they are sworn to uphold.
-But unlike many revolutionaries of his era, Locke didn’t begin with rebellion.
-He believed in something far more structured, principled, and stable:
+Locke’s influential Two Treatises of Government (1689) offers a framework for how citizens should respond when leaders break the rules they are sworn to uphold.
+Unlike many revolutionaries of his era, Locke advocated for structured, principled, and stable solutions: peaceful, lawful mechanisms for correcting misrule.

 Government Is a Trust — and Leaders Can Break It

-For Locke, political authority is not divine, permanent, or self-justifying.
-It is a trust granted by the people, who collectively authorize the government to protect their rights.
+For Locke, political authority is not divine or permanent.
+It is a trust granted by the people.
+Leaders are:

 1. Use Established Legal Processes First